pairinteraction/pairinteraction/README.md

 [docs-svg]: https://img.shields.io/badge/Documentation-pairinteraction.org-blue.svg?style=flat
 [docs-link]: https://www.pairinteraction.org/pairinteraction/

-**Note: This is a completely new version of the pairinteraction software that is not backward compatible to versions below v1.0.**
+**Note: This is a completely new version of the PairInteraction software that is not backward compatible to versions below v1.0.**

-The *pairinteraction* software calculates properties of Rydberg atoms.
+The *PairInteraction* software calculates properties of Rydberg atoms.
 The software consists of a Python library and a graphical user interface for obtaining single-atom properties and calculating pair potentials, making use of a high-performance C++ backend.
 For a more detailed description of the software that is written to be accessible also to non-specialists, see the [About page][about-link] of the project.
 The software can be installed via pip (requires Python >= 3.9, for tips see our [extended installation instructions][installation-link]):

 ```bash
 pip install pairinteraction
 ```

-You can use the pairinteraction software as a Python library, see our [quick start guide to get started in 5 minutes][tutorial-link], or you can launch its graphical user interface from the command line:
+You can use the PairInteraction software as a Python library, see our [quick start guide to get started in 5 minutes][tutorial-link], or you can launch its graphical user interface from the command line:

 ```bash
 pairinteraction gui